 Next stop: The Green.
 Right in the middle of the Historic Downtown, The Green was one of three public squares in Dover in the early 1700s.
 Surrounded by government buildings, homes and taverns, it quickly became the heart of the city.
 In fact, it was at one of the taverns on The Green that the US Constitution was ratified, giving Delaware the honor of being the first state.

-According to the NPS website, there is a visitor center at the First State Heritage Park, but we arrived right at closing time, so we missed it.
+According to the NPS website, there is a visitor center at First State Heritage Park, but we arrived right at closing time, so we missed it.

 Other First State Sites